ohinai/mimpy/docs/codeoverview.rst

 Code Overview
 ==============

-"I have made this longer than usual because I have not had time to make it shorter."
--- Blaise Pascal

-Mimpy is designed to be a very simple library, with a very transparent set of data structures and methods.
+Mimpy is designed to be a very simple library, with a transparent set of data structures and methods.
 There are two main classes, **Mesh** and **MFD**: